 Many of us feel like we need coffee in order to keep us alert for our early morning classes.
 If you’re relying on the caffeine in your coffee to get you through the day, you’re not the only one.

-Phyu-Sin Than, a sophomore at Mount Holyoke College, who recently bought a coffee maker for her room, also has a self-described dependence on coffee.
+Phyu-Sin Than, a junior at Mount Holyoke College, who recently bought a coffee maker for her room, also has a self-described dependence on coffee.
 “I've picked up drinking coffee a lot, which suppresses hunger, and that's not healthy.
 I'd be too busy to sit down and have a proper meal, so I usually end up snacking and having coffee a lot of the times.”

 According to the FDA, having one to two 5 oz. cups of coffee isn’t very harmful (although some people are more sensitive to the effects than others), but if you’re having four to seven cups of coffee a day, you’re consuming too much caffeine.